-- Suppose we want to construct a network for a problem. - We have ten attributes describing each example, so we will need ten input units. - How many hidden units are needed? - The problem of choosing the right number of hidden units in advance is still not well-understood. - we use a network with four hidden units.

-A two-layer feed-forward network
+- Suppose we want to construct a network for a problem. - We have ten attributes describing each example, so we will need ten input units. - How many hidden units are needed? - The problem of choosing the right number of hidden units in advance is still not well-understood. - We use a network with four hidden units. • A two-layer feed-forward network

-- Each layer is made up of units. - The inputs to the network correspond to the attributes measured for each training tuple. - Inputs are fed simultaneously into the units making up the input layer - They are then weighted and fed simultaneously to a hidden layer - The number of hidden layers is arbitrary, although in practice, usually only one is used. - The weighted outputs of the last hidden layer are input to units making up the output layer, which sends out the network's prediction.
+- The inputs to the network correspond to the attributes measured for each training example. - Inputs are fed simultaneously into the units making up the input layer - They are then weighted and fed simultaneously to a hidden layer - The number of hidden layers is arbitrary, although in practice, usually only one is used. - The weighted outputs of the last hidden layer are input to units making up the output layer, which sends out the network's prediction.